PoorRican/base/README.md

 # base

-Library for storing and manipulating nucleic acids and proteins
+Library for storing and rudimentary manipulation of nucleic acid and protein sequences built with Python3.

+It serves to be better than `biopython` as in it is aware of each monomer type.

 Stores nucleotides as uint8 (allows for 256 monomer types):